This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 The terms are commonly used and widely known and accepted nicknames for Labradors with ancestry from the respective countries, but also that have been bred for different purposes.

 QUICK RECOMMENDATION: We’ve read many books and magazines about Labrador Retrievers.
 One of our favorite books, The Complete Labrador Handbook is a great resource for all Lab owners.

 The English Lab Vs American Lab Breed Differences

 The English and American Labradors are distinguished as either show (conformation) dogs or hunting (field) dogs respectively.

-In general, these types of dogs are friendly, dependable good nature, playful, and love of human companionship.
-They are popular as companion and as service dogs.
+In general, these types of dogs are friendly, dependable good nature, playful, and love human companionship.
+They are popular as companions and as service dogs.
 Moreover, the Labrador is first and foremost a retriever.

 Labradors bred for show and conformation have become commonly known as English-type Labradors as they’re more common in the UK.